Dan Helmer: Virginia House of Delegates

-Elections for the House of Delegates
+Elections

+2019

 In 2019, Helmer was the Democratic nominee for Virginia's 40th House of Delegates district.
 He ran against Republican incumbent Tim Hugo, who had been in office since 2003.
-According to Politifact, during the race, Hugo sent mailers that claimed, "Dan Helmer wants to END PRIVATE HEALTH INSURANCE."
-Politifact wrote that "Tim Hugo misstates Dan Helmer's position on private insurance."
-The race broke Virginia's fundraising record for a House of Delegates election, with Hugo and Helmer raising a combined $3.6 million - it remains the sixth most expensive Virginia House race of all time.
+The race broke Virginia's fundraising record for a House of Delegates election, with Hugo and Helmer raising a combined $3.6 million.
 Helmer won with 52% of the vote.

-In 2021, Helmer was again the Democratic nominee and defeated Republican Harold Pyon in a year when Republicans won numerous seats and regained their majority in the Virginia House.
-Despite the difficult year for Democrats, Helmer outperformed the Governor's race and expanded on his lead from 2019, winning with 53% of the vote.
+2021

-During the election, Pyon distributed a campaign mailer to homes in the 40th district, which featured Helmer at a table piled with gold coins.
-Helmer, who is Jewish, said that in the mailer, his nose was also accentuated and his West Point military insignia was removed from his jacket.
-The Jewish Community Relations Council of Greater Washington condemned the mailer as antisemitic.
+In 2021, Helmer's Republican opponent, Harold Pyon, distributed a campaign mailer to homes in the 40th district, which featured Helmer at a table piled with gold coins.
+Helmer, who is Jewish, said in the mailer, his nose was also accentuated and his West Point military insignia was removed from his jacket.
+He claimed the flier exhibited "antisemitic tropes" which distracted from talking about the issues.
 Pyon's spokesman claimed the mailer was not antisemitic and could be used against any politician who raises taxes.
 An opinion article by The Washington Post editorial board claimed the mailer was paid for by the Virginia Republican Party.
 It also claimed "The antisemitism conveyed by Mr. Pyon's campaign mailer is classic and blatant.
 To claim that it was unintentional is to assert blind ignorance of history."

-In 2023, Helmer defeated Marine Corps veteran James Thomas with 59% of the vote in the newly drawn 10th district.
-In the run-up to the election, Thomas denounced campaign mailers sent by Helmer that Thomas said sought to claim incumbency over new voters in the redrawn district before the democratic process had even run its course.
-According to The Washington Post, the campaign mailers looked like they were on "official-looking letter[heads]", and stated that Helmer could assist voters with constituent issues "as your Delegate," although Helmer's district would not encompass those voters until after the election.
-Helmer's campaign acknowledged the mailers.
+While the article said "We have no reason to assume Mr. Pyon, a retired federal worker and former Army medic, is himself an antisemite," it claimed the mailer "fits a recent pattern among Virginia Republican candidates in this fall's legislative elections."
+The opinion piece prompted responses from both candidates.
+Pyon issued a statement through his campaign, saying in part, "How dare The Washington Post Editorial Board make these assertions when I have spent my entire life working to bring communities of all faiths, ethnicities, and backgrounds together, and to stand against discrimination of any kind; especially against members of the Jewish community."
+Helmer responded through his campaign, saying in part, "To have someone bring hate to our community.
+Use images like this, seek to divide us, is not what we deserve as leadership of the House of Delegates."